 Forgetful Wolf Treat

 Accidentally tame one too many wolves?
 Need to undo giving your wolf an ability?
 Want to pass your wolf on to someone else?
-Feed them this treat!
-The Forgetful Wolf Treat will cause any tamed wolf to forget their owner and remove any and all upgrades given to the wolf (except for dragon transformations).
+Feed it this treat!
+The Forgetful Wolf Treat will cause any tamed wolf to forget their owner and remove any and all upgrades given to the wolf (except for transformations).
 Note that this will reactivate any wild instincts the wolf had before it was tamed, so have a bone at the ready if you want to reset a Dire Wolf without getting eaten.

 The Wolves+ add-on has a few other features: